Scotland with autistic children

 • Opportunities to step away

-Scotland can be busy in peak season, but many attractions are spacious and outdoors, which makes regulation easier.
+Scotland can be busy during peak seasons, but many attractions are spacious and outdoors, which makes regulation much easier for autistic children.

-Before travelling, watch our real-time journeys via Instagram story highlights.
+Before travelling to Scotland with an autistic child, watch our real-time journeys via Instagram story highlights.
 These show parking, hotel rooms, crowd levels, queues and how our children responded in real situations.

 Scottish Borders: